 Firstly, a big welcome to ICA and thank you for trusting us with your coach training.
 One of the most common questions we get from our new students is where do I start?
 The great thing about ICA’s coach training is that our programs are flexible, meaning you can start pretty much anywhere and then plan out a study timetable that suits you.
 You decide how many classes you take a week and how many hours you set aside for self study.
 The flip side of this being that without knowing the bigger picture of your journey, it’s hard to plan ahead and know exactly what the best starting point is for you.

 We’ve created the following tips to help you get up and running with your program.
-You can work through these on your own, or with your study group.

 Tip 1: Take Your Time…